 Jawwad Mustafa is a mental health activist and works as a freelance social media manager.
 He’s worked with multiple mental health campaigns, including Our Minds, Our Future and Debating Mental Health.

-Florence Ruby, Research Associate from the Anna Freud centre presented the findings from a recent round table event they hosted as part of their new Emerging Minds Special Interest Research Group: Crucial conversations on youth mental health and racism You can join their group to continue the discussions.
+Florence Ruby, Research Associate from the Anna Freud Centre also presented findings from a recent round table event hosted by their Emerging Minds Special Interest Research Group: Crucial conversations on youth mental health and racism.